sigil66/openresty-xenial-package/README.md

 Openresty
 =========

-A minimal package utilizing openresty components that will function against the nginx-extras package provided by Ubuntu in Xenial (16.04)
+A minimal package utilizing openresty components that will function against the nginx-extras package provided by Ubuntu in Xenial (16.04).

+This package was created to allow individuals unfamiliar with openresty to easily get started with NGINX and HashiCorp Consul dynamic upstreams.

 More information on openresty here: